hegjon/cipo/README.md

 ## Config

 The devices and price per watt hour is declared in the config file config.toml.
+You need to restart the program for it to read in changes.

 ### Example file
 ```